moveit/moveit2_tutorials/doc/examples/pilz_industrial_motion_planner/pilz_industrial_motion_planner.rst

 The LIN motion command
 ----------------------

-This planner generates linear Cartesian trajectory between goal and start poses.
+This planner generates a linear Cartesian trajectory between goal and start poses.
 The planner uses the Cartesian limits to generate a trapezoidal velocity profile in Cartesian space.
 The translational motion is a linear interpolation between start and goal position vector.